tensorflow/build/tf_sig_build_dockerfiles/README.md

       bash
     ```

-Now you can continue on to either build `tf-nightly` and then (optionally)
+Now you can continue on to any of:

+- Build `tf-nightly` and then (optionally) run a test suite on the pip package
+  (the "pip" suite)
-run a test suite on the pip package, or run a test suite on the TF code
+- Run a test suite on the TF code directly (the "nonpip" suite)
+- Build the libtensorflow packages (the "libtensorflow" suite)
+- Run a code-correctness check (the "code_check" suite)

-directly.
-The TensorFlow DevInfra team does all of these for Nightly and
-TF Release tests.
+The TensorFlow DevInfra team does all of these for Nightly and TF Release tests.

 ### Build `tf-nightly` and run Pip tests